maoziliang/react-refresh-indicator/docs/index.md

   left: React.PropTypes.number.isRequired,
   top: React.PropTypes.number.isRequired,
   // status is an enum.
 It can be "ready" "loading" or "hide"
-  // ready: This phase give user a change to confirm to fetch data.
+  // ready: This phase give user a chance to confirm to fetch data.
 Display upon the percentage prop.
   // loading: This means data fetch has began.
 Display a spinning animated arc.
   // hide: Finished and hide to specified left and top with animation.
   status: React.PropTypes.oneOf(["ready", "loading", "hide"]).isRequired,